Concepts

 Workloads

 A workload is a component that runs inside one or more Kubernetes pods.
 In the context of Optimize Live, a workload is a named Workload resource from a namespace in a cluster.
-Optimize Live observes the resource utilization of workloads in order to produce recommendations for them.
+Optimize Live observes the resource utilization of workloads in order to produce recommendations—sets of optimal values for requests and limits— for them.

 Optimize Live can produce recommendations for the following Workload types: DaemonSet, Deployment, ReplicaSet, ReplicationController, and StatefulSet.